Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/key_management.rst

 The PIV smart card can generate a new private key on the Nitrokey.

-The command below will create a private key in key slot ``9a`` for the user with the subject name ``John Doe`` and subject alternative name ``jd@nitrokey.local``.
+The command below will create a private key in key slot ``9a`` with the RSA algorithm and a key length of 2048 bit, for the user with the subject name ``CN=John Doe`` and subject alternative name ``jd@nitrokey.local``.

 .. code-block::

-   nitropy nk3 piv --experimental generate-key --key 9a --subject-name "John Doe" --subject-alt-name-upn "jd@nitrokey.local"
+   nitropy nk3 piv --experimental generate-key --key 9a --algo rsa2048 --subject-name "CN=John Doe" --subject-alt-name-upn "jd@nitrokey.local" --path jd.csr